clearhaus/gateway-api-docs/source/index.html.md

 <p class="alert alert-info">
   <b>Notice:</b> When <code>recurring</code> is used, Clearhaus automatically
-  identify if there was a previous-in-series and together with the level of authentication (CSC, 3-D Secure, etc.) conclude if the payment is a first recurring or a subsequent recurring.
+  identifies if there was a previous-in-series and if that is the case uses the level of authentication (CSC, 3-D Secure, etc.) to conclude if the payment is a first-in-in-series or a subsequent-in-series recurring.
 </p>